yvan674/dgx_tools/README.md

 The remaining available resources on the server is also shown.

+Additionally, all dgx systems can be check at once with the `-a` flag.

 ### Usage
 Run SGPU by using the command `sgpu`.

+Run `sgpu -a` to run the command on all DGX machines at once.

 ## Container Inspect
 Inspect docker containers and view how many GPUs are assigned to them and which user started them.